UVVM/UVVM/doc/source/vvc_framework.rst

 order to be activated.
 Note that the activity watchdog will raise a TB_WARNING if the number of expected VVCs does not match the number of registered VVCs in the VVC activity register, and that leaf VVCs (e.g. channels such as UART RX and TX) are counted individually.
 This checking can be disabled by setting the number of expected VVCs to 0.
-Also note that the total number of VVCs registered in the VVC activity register cannot exceed the C_MAX_TB_VVC_NUM count, default set to 20 in the adaptations_pkg.vhd, and this will result in a TB_ERROR raised by the VVC activity register.
+Also note that the total number of VVCs registered in the VVC activity register cannot exceed the C_MAX_TB_VVC_NUM count, default set to 20 in the adaptations_pkg, and this will result in a TB_ERROR raised by the VVC activity register.

 Note that some VVCs should not be monitored by the activity watchdog.
 This currently applies to the clock generator VVC, as this